-I will post on this blog details of how they have been affected, when it becomes available, though the global media tends to ignore the problem.
-Sections below as follows:
+I will post on this blog details of how individual island groups have been affected by sea level rise, when it becomes available, though the global media tends to ignore the problem.
+It will be updated from time to time.
+Sections for individual island groups below as follows:

 - Solomon Islands